David Carroll: Papaw’s truck is still a blessing

 His friend Rob made one phone call, and then told Zack to meet him at the high school baseball field.
 “And bring your truck, tag, title and keys,” Rob said.

-Zack arrived at the field, and from a distance, his friend pointed out a tall young man helping eight-year-olds learn the game of baseball.
-The Ringgold baseball team was hosting a youth camp, and 18-year-old Kenyon Ransom was offering tips on pitching, hitting, and fielding.
-Kenyon excelled in every category, earning Best of Preps honors, and attracting college scholarship offers.
+Zack arrived at the field, and from a distance, his friend pointed out a tall young man helping 8-year-olds learn the game of baseball.
+The Ringgold baseball team was hosting a youth camp, and 18-year-old Kenyon Ransom was offering tips on pitching, hitting and fielding.
+Kenyon excelled in every category, earning Best of Preps honors and attracting college scholarship offers.

 “That’s your man,” Zack was told.
 Zack was introduced to Kenyon’s coach, Drew Walker.
 “Kenyon is a great student, humble, kind, and hopes to play baseball at Motlow State College in Tennessee,” the coach said.
 “His parents take him everywhere.
 He has a great work ethic.
 He’s the first to arrive, the last to leave, and is humble to a fault.”